insooth/insooth.github.io/visitor-pattern.md

 choice(x);  // calls choice( A &)

-// `x` is "dynamically" polymorphic handle to *ANY* object derived from A
+// `x` is a "dynamically" polymorphic handle to *ANY* object derived from A

 ```